DenizBaskan/parrot-ai-bypass/README.md

 ### Character limit check
 ![Screenshot 2024-04-19 235801](https://github.com/DenizBaskan/parrot-ai-bypass/assets/119546222/95216892-b2c4-4258-a298-318c261afa32)

 This code runs when the varaible is changed hence "onChange".
 The length of the prompt is checked and if it exceeds 100 then an alert is thrown.
-Quite comedically, we can just commenet out the if statement removing the check.
+Quite comedically, we can just comment out the if statement removing the check.

 ### Commenting out the check
 ![Screenshot 2024-04-19 235919](https://github.com/DenizBaskan/parrot-ai-bypass/assets/119546222/5daba4a6-5db8-44c6-9215-5006ec4b9289)